alisaifee/coredis/docs/source/handbook/streams.rst

 Group Consumer
 ^^^^^^^^^^^^^^

-:class:`~coredis.stream.GroupConsumer` returned by :meth:`coredis.Redis.xconsumer` when
+:class:`~coredis.patterns.streams.GroupConsumer` returned by :meth:`coredis.Redis.xconsumer` when
 :paramref:`~coredis.Redis.xconsumer.group` and :paramref:`~coredis.Redis.xconsumer.consumer`
 are both provided, has an identical interface as that provided by the standalone consumer.
 It differs significantly however, in the use cases for which it is applicable.